EliteCoder20/Eth-Beginner-Project/README.md

 # Eth-Beginner-project

+Hi!
+Welcome to this Repo

-This project is made  as an Assessments for the final project of Eth-begineer Course for Metacrafters.
+This Repo is made  for an Assessments for the final project of Eth-begineer Course for Metacrafters.
 The purpose of this Repository is to showcase  my knowledge and understanding of the smart contracts and especially, about creating my own Tokens,with mentioned requirements.

 ## Description